Protea Hotel by Marriott, Kruger Gate, South Africa

 Just off to the side through a nice raised walkway is Dee’s African Spa, which is a ‘full service’ spa that offers everything from massages to manicures to facials.
 Since we wanted to experience the full relaxation that this trip could offer, we opted for the full package.
 The two of us got a “tribal” massage (where they roll a Xigiya stick over your body), a facial, and a mani/pedi for 2,280 ZAR.
 That equates to about $150 or around $75 each.
 Not bad for a three hour spa trip with views of rhinos and elephants in the background.
 I encourage you to google the term Xigiya Stick.
 We couldn’t find anything before we left, but apparently it’s a three foot long stick with a baseball sized knot on the end, and they roll that all over your body from neck to toe.
 Unique, to say the least.

 This hotel is an unbelievable value.
 A lot of the resorts in the area offer “all inclusive” packages and try to

 rip off market to tourists.
 They offer day and night game drives, full food and dinner packages, and other amenities, but it comes at a high price.
 Some of these hotels that we investigated ran upwards of $400 per person per night.
 RIP OFF!
 As you can tell, food is cheap, and as you’ll see in a future post, the cost of getting game drives is a fraction of that cost.

 Even without using the points to make the hotel stay free, it was only around $135 a night, but for only 7,500 points, it’s a steal.
 As a reminder, you can earn Marriott points by staying at Marriott hotels or through a points transfer via Chase Ultimate Rewards.
 Do yourself a favor and make sure to include the Protea hotels in your next visit to South Africa.

-Has anyone stayed at any of the Protea resorts since they’ve become part of the Marriott family of brands?
+Has anyone stayed at any of the Protea Hotel Kruger Gate or any other Protea resorts since they’ve become part of the Marriott family of brands?